• Self-Care

 A guide to creating a peaceful and effective self-care night routine for better rest and relaxation.

 Let’s be honest.
-Your average evening probably looks something like this: stare at your phone until your eyes glaze over, promise yourself you’ll go to bed soon, and then somehow find it’s midnight.
-You crawl into bed feeling just as drained as when you first sat down, maybe even a little more blah.
+Your average evening probably looks something like this: staring at your phone until your eyes glaze over, promising yourself you’ll go to bed soon, and then somehow finding it’s midnight.
+You crawl into bed feeling just as drained as when you first sat down.

 Sound familiar?
 We’ve all been there.
 That cycle of mindless scrolling isn’t a routine; it’s a rut.
 It leaves you feeling empty instead of refilled.